LeonMrBonnie/altv-os-interactions/README.md

 # Importing the resource

-If you don't want to use the events, but want to use the exported functions instead, you first have to make sure the resource where you want to use the interactions has this resource listed in its `deps`.

-Then you can import the resource by using:
+You can import the resource by using:
 ```js
 import * as Interactions from "altv-os-interactions";
 ```